Your mental health matters. It matters a lot.

 In my opinion, your mental health is just as important as your physical health.
 Do your New Year’s resolutions ever include getting yourself mentally healthy?

-Mental health matters.
-If you don’t attend to your mental and emotional needs, your quality of life suffers; your work suffers; your relationships suffer; your physical health suffers.
+If you don’t attend to your mental health and emotional needs, your quality of life suffers–your work, relationships, and physical health all suffer.

 Mental health is easy to take for granted.
 It’s not like a broken arm or a heart attack.
 There’s nothing visible to alert you that your mental health is suffering.
 Of course, there are signs, but you have to be paying attention.
 In fact, often people don’t recognize their mental health problems until they manifest as physical symptoms.